Will mortgage rates keep going down in response to the October Fed meeting?

 • The ongoing government shutdown which has created more uncertainty in long-term economic forecasts.

 • Lower inflation compared to 2023 and 2024.
-This week’s Consumer Price Index report, released 10 days late because of the government shutdown, shows an increase of about 3 percent increase in consumer prices compared to last year.
+This month's’s Consumer Price Index report, released 10 days late because of the government shutdown, shows an increase of about 3 percent increase in consumer prices compared to last year.

 Other data points also shape mortgage rates, but generally, rates can fall when overall economic certainty slips.

-What is more certain: The Fed’s actions on rates show what it thinks about the overall, long-term health of the economy.
-Higher rates can cool a hot economy; lower rates can spark more development when the economy is lagging.
+What is more certain: The Fed’s actions on rates, and its comments in news conferences after the meeting, show what it thinks about the overall, long-term health of the economy.

 Is the government shutdown still affecting mortgage rates?